YusufEmreBaysal/IQ-Imbalance-Compensation/README.md

 # IQ-Imbalance-Compensation
-IQ imbalance in RF receivers can cause bit errors in received signals.
-In this project, we used MATLAB to simulate captured waveforms and measure bit error rates to assess a theoretical solution.
+IQ imbalance is a phenomenon that can manifest in RF receivers, leading to bit errors in received signals.
+In this project, we examined a theoretical solution to address this issue using MATLAB.
+We simulated the captured waveforms and measured the bit error rates to assess the effectiveness of the proposed solution.